-Many of these PR companies send one big blanket email out to a few thousand email addresses.
-The email might have some nice images embedded, a lot of nice things said about the band and their new release, and even a few quotes or reviews.
+Many of these high ticket PR companies send one big blanket email out to a few thousand email addresses.
+The email might have some nice images embedded.
+They say a lot of nice things said about the band and even a few quotes or reviews.

-These don’t get a response, usually.
+These emails often don’t get a response.
 They don’t get opened much either.

 The BIG reason for that is a lack of specifics.

-I’m not like most of the media entities out there, even though I get a TON of emails sent to me daily from strangers, all wanting their music featured on my radio show and want to book an interview with me.
+I get a TON of emails sent to me daily from strangers who all wanting their music featured.
+And they want to book an interview with me.
 The more music curators I talk with experience the same things I do.

 Why Not Every Music Curator Responds To Email Pitches

-Since I’m uncommon, I reply to people, even if their email doesn’t say what it is that they want from me.
+I’m an uncommon media curator.
+Meaning, I reply to people even if their email doesn’t say what it is that they want from me.
 Or if they mention my show’s name.
 Or even if they get my name right (some people somehow miss the D as my first initial).

-My response always asks a question, because whether or not I am a good fit for them isn’t as important as them (potentially) seeing how a modification to their methods can bring about better results.
+My response always asks a question.
+Whether or not I am a good fit for them isn’t as important as them seeing how a change can bring about better results.

 The first thing to be specific about is WHO you want to get in front of.
 Or better stated, WHO you want to contact.

-This means that you’re contacting 1 person, not 10 or 100 people at one time.
+This means that you’re contacting ONE person, not 10 or 100 people at a time.

 One-person-connection is both a mindset shift in the way that you communicate, as well as a focus shift on reaching a particular person that you’ve identified as having your target audience.

-You illustrate that you’re specific about wanting to reach this person in 2 ways:
+Be specific about wanting to reach this person in 3 ways:

-- You name their station/program/blog/podcast/platform in the subject line
+- Name their music platform in the subject line

-The reason why getting specifics on talking to 1 person matters is that the message is personal, targeted and meaningful to the person you want to reach.
+Talking to one person matters because the message is personal, targeted and meaningful to the individual you want to reach.

 When you identify a certain person and platform that you want to reach, you create the conduits for connection.